SGSVertigo/vertigo-instructions/Vertigo_in_the_classroom.md

 This will open the most recent figure and ask the user to click on the graph.
 The pupils will be able to draw a tangent to the displacement/ time curve.
 The programme will then generate a value for the gradient.
 Using cursors as before, the pupils will be able to verify that the gradient of the distance time graph is the velocity at that instant.
-(This is useful as it highlights the positive and negative gradients).
+(This is useful as it highlights positive and negative gradients).

 ![](Gradients.jpg)